-As a large employer and a local government provider of public services, programs and facilities, we are paying close attention to the information and messaging coming from the Florida Department of Health (FDOH), Florida League of Cities and Centers for Disease Control and Prevention (CDC) about the coronavirus.
+As a large employer and a local government provider of public services, programs and facilities, we continue to pay close attention to the information and messaging coming from the Florida Department of Health (FDOH), Florida League of Cities and Centers for Disease Control and Prevention (CDC) about COVID-19.

 This page contains information, resources and links to the FDOH and CDC for what you need to know about the coronavirus, what to do if you are sick and strategies to avoid getting sick.

 Do your part to slow the spread of the Coronavirus (COVID-19).
 Even if you are young, or otherwise healthy, you are at risk and your activities can increase the risk for others.
 It is critical that you do your part to slow the spread of the coronavirus.

 Avoid the Three C’s – Avoid closed spaces with poor ventilation, avoid crowded spaces with many people nearby and avoid close-contact settings such as close-range conversations.
 Prevent the occurrence of clusters to avoid the spread of COVID-19.